sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 With that change I am able to retain my search bar's style as well as display possible results.
 Now I need to style the list and also fix a problem where an `<li />` key is not unique (caused by me assigning the product name to it and the server actually generating non-unique product names, which is acceptable in the scope of a real world scenario).

 Regarding the generation of unique ids, I know I can use lodash, a uuid library or native javascript code.
-Regarding the latter I know you can implement an rfc4122 compliant string but you have to rely on the poor entropy of `Math.random`.
-On the other hand you I remember reading about generating a uuid by leveraging a native javascript function, but can't really remember details.
-I remember you were creating "something" and that something had a prop which had to be implemented in a specific way that made it rfc4122 compliant.
+Regarding the latter I know you can implement an `rfc4122` compliant string but you have to rely on the poor entropy of `Math.random`.
+On the other hand I remember reading about generating a uuid by leveraging a native javascript function, but can't really remember details.
+I remember you were creating "something" and that something had a prop which had to be implemented in a specific way that made it `rfc4122` compliant.
 In any case, I can just also retrieve the `id` property of the `Product` and be done with it, especially since I already generate it as a `uuid`.

 Now I could create a new component that will receive the products fetched by the query and display them in a nice manner (I am thinking of small cards, with images and whatnot), or display the `error` and `loading` states but I am checking amazon's implementation and they just display the options.
 I think it's a clean approach and it will definitely save development time, so I will just style a bit the existing component to better display the results